-For a period of up to two (2) years from the date of board action on the teacher's non-renewal or termination recommendation, a teacher who is non-renewed from a 1.0 full time equivalent (FTE) position under this policy shall be offered an opportunity to fill any 1.0 FTE position vacancy for which he or she is required to hold a license as a condition of employment and for which he or she is qualified by virtue of education, license, or experience, as determined by the job requirements developed by the superintendent or designee.
+For a period of up to two (2) years from June 30 of the year an employee was not renewed or was terminated under this policy, a teacher who was not renewed or was terminated from a 1.0 full time equivalent (FTE) position under this policy shall be offered an opportunity to fill any 1.0 FTE position vacancy that the employee is required to hold a license as a condition of employment and that the employee is qualified by virtue of education, license, or experience, as determined by the job requirements developed by the superintendent or designee.

 A teacher shall not have the right of recall to a licensed position that is less than a 1.0 FTE, has less authority or responsibility, or that has a lower compensation level, index or stipend.
-No right of recall shall exist for non-renewal from a stipend, or non-renewal or reduction of a stipend, or non-renewal to reduce contract length.
+No right of recall shall exist for the elimination reduction of a stipend, or a reduction in contract length.
 No teacher shall have any right to be recalled to any position that is for a longer contract period, has greater authority or responsibility, is for greater than the former FTE, or that is at a higher compensation level, index or stipend.

-A non-renewed or terminated teacher shall be eligible to be recalled for a period of two (2) years in the reverse order (i.e. the teacher with the highest points will be recalled first and the employee with the lowest points will be recalled last) of the non-renewal or termination any position for which he or she is qualified.
-Notice of vacancies shall be by first class mail to all teachers reasonable believed to be both qualified for an subject to rehire for a particular position and the non-renewed or terminated teachers shall have 10 working days from the date that the notification is mail in which to conditionally accept the offer of a position, with the actual offer going to the qualified teacher with the most points who responds within the 10 day time period.
-A lack of response, as evidenced by a teacher's failure to respond within 10 working days, or a teacher's express refusal of a position or an employee's acceptance of a position but failure to sign an employment contract within two business days of the contract being presented to the employee shall constitute a rejection of the offered position and shall end the district's obligation to rehire the non-renewed or terminated teacher.
-No further rights to be rehired because of the reduction in force shall exist.
+Recall of employees under this policy shall be in the reverse order of that used to determine the employees that would be RIFed (i.e. the teacher with the highest points will be recalled first and the teacher with the lowest points will be recalled last).
+Notice of vacancies shall be by first class mail to all teachers reasonably believed to be both qualified for and subject to rehire for a particular position and the teachers shall have ten (10) working days from the date the notification is mailed to conditionally accept the offer of a position, with the actual offer going to the qualified teacher with the most points who responds within the ten (10) day time period.
+A lack of response, as evidenced by a teacher's failure to respond within ten (10) working days, or a teacher's express refusal of a position or an employee's acceptance of a position but failure to sign an employment contract within two (2) business days of the contract being presented to the employee shall constitute a rejection of the offered position and shall end the district's obligation to rehire the teacher RIFed under this policy.
+No further rights to be rehired because of the RIF shall exist.